avraham-bernstein/avraham-bernstein.github.io/index.html.md

 <p>
 Bottom line, a meditative state is achieved when your brain wave frequency is about 5 Hz, i.e. 5 beats per second or 300 beats per minute.
 If you can count to 5 in your mind every second of a clock for at least 15 consecutive seconds, or follow a metronome app that is set to 300 bpm, then you are in a deep meditative state.
 The better metronome apps usually provide both sound and visual feedback.
 Here is an excellent free Android [metronome app]( https://stonekick.com/metronome.html ).
 The best learning technique is to __synchronize__ the sound and visual feedback.
 Initially most people can handle 180-240 bpm.
 With practice you can achieve 300.
 </p><p>
-Another, but indirect meditation techniqe, is via your phone's pulse app, typically measured by monitoring the blood flow through your finger or thumb by shining the camera's light into it.
+Another, but indirect meditation technique, is via your phone's pulse app, typically measured by monitoring the blood flow through your finger or thumb by shining the camera's light into it.
 A pulse of 54 or less is indicative of deep meditation.
 You will need to control your breathing in order to achieve this low pulse rate.
 </details>

 <details markdown="1"><summary>2) How to prevent the natural course of cognitive decline among the elderly</summary>

 1. vigorous exercise, both aerobic and muscular

-	* _intensive_ aerobic excercise for at least 20 minutes 3x per week which [floods the hippocampus with blood which _GENERATES_ new brain cells]( https://www.ted.com/talks/wendy_suzuki_the_brain_changing_benefits_of_exercise ); where intensive means 75-90% of your theoretical maximum heart rate, i.e 220-YourAge; for example if you are 70 then your theoretical maximum is 150=220-70 bpm; I personally engage in 30 minutes of intensive aerobics 5x per week at 85% of my theoretical maximum heart rate
+	* _intensive_ aerobic exercise for at least 20 minutes 3x per week which [floods the hippocampus with blood which _GENERATES_ new brain cells]( https://www.ted.com/talks/wendy_suzuki_the_brain_changing_benefits_of_exercise ); where intensive means 75-90% of your theoretical maximum heart rate, i.e 220-YourAge; for example if you are 70 then your theoretical maximum is 150=220-70 bpm; I personally engage in 30 minutes of intensive aerobics 5x per week at 85% of my theoretical maximum heart rate

 	* daily walks for 15-30 minutes, ideally 2x per day